bxparks/AceSegment/README.md

 The driver classes assume that the pins are connected directly to the GPIO pins of the microcontroller.
 In other words, for a 4 digit x 8 segment LED display, you would need 12 GPIO pins.
 This is the cheapest and simplest option if you have enough pins available because you need nothing else because the current limiting resistors.
 If the project is not able to allocate this many pins, then the usual solution is to use a Serial to Parallel converter such as the 74HC595 chip.
-Currently, the AceSegment library does not support this configuration but it is planned to be added in the near future.

 At first glance, there is not an obvious difference between "resistors on segments" configuration and "resistors on digits".
 I recommend using resistors